saratona/KSQLDB/README.md

 ksqlDB is the streaming SQL engine for Apache Kafka®.
 It provides an easy-to-use yet powerful interactive SQL interface for stream processing on Kafka, without the need to write code in a programming language such as Java or Python. ksqlDB is scalable, elastic, fault-tolerant, and real-time.
 It supports a wide range of streaming operations, including data filtering, transformations, aggregations, joins, windowing, and sessionization.

 Kafka Streams is a Java API that gives you easy access to all of the computational primitives of stream processing: filtering, grouping, aggregating, joining, and more, keeping you from having to write framework code on top of the consumer API to do all those things.
-It also provides support for the potentially large amounts of state that result from stream processing computations.
+It also provides support for the potentially :octopus:***large amounts of state (cosa intendi con state?) that result*** from stream processing computations.

 The use case is a Kafka event streaming application for real-time edits to real Wikipedia pages.
 Wikimedia Foundation has introduced the EventStreams service that allows anyone to subscribe to recent changes to Wikimedia data: edits happening to real wiki pages (e.g. #en.wikipedia, #en.wiktionary) in real time.